-We were founded in January 2008, by former executives of and investors in the original Esperion Therapeutics, Inc., a biopharmaceutical company which was primarily focused on the research and development of therapies to regulate high-density lipoprotein cholesterol, or HDL-C. After successfully completing a Phase 2a clinical study with its synthetic HDL-C therapy ETC-216, the original Esperion was acquired by Pfizer Inc. in 2004.
+We were founded in January 2008, by former executives of and investors in the original Esperion Therapeutics, Inc., a biopharmaceutical company which was primarily focused on the research and development of therapies to regulate high-density lipoprotein, or HDL.
+The original Esperion was acquired by Pfizer Inc. in 2004.
 Bempedoic acid was first discovered at the original Esperion and we subsequently acquired the rights to the product from Pfizer in 2008.
+We own the exclusive worldwide rights to bempedoic acid.